 The bond also includes a small amount of life insurance, and on death will pay out slightly more than the value of the fund, usually 1% of the fund value.

 Do investment bonds affect your means test calculations?

-When your local authority carries out a means test to work how much you’ll pay towards your care, money tied up in investment bonds will normally be excluded from their calculations because they are treated as life insurance policies and disregarded.
+When your local authority carries out a means test to work how much you’ll pay towards your care, money tied up in investment bonds might be excluded from their calculations because they are treated as life insurance policies and disregarded.
 However, this is at the discretion of the local authority.